4383/4383.github.io/_posts/2016-12-8-how-to-identify-relations-between-files-and-determine-population-type-in-python-for-classify-these.markdown

 I want identify how many templates are used for generate these files for generate somes generic parser on these.

-The idea is to classify these html files by population (used templates) in the first time and after I want create somes generic parser (one by population identified) for make the job and extract data on these.
+The idea is to classify these html files by population (used templates) in the first time and after I want to create some generic parser (one by population identified) for make the job and extract data on these in an industrial way.

 ## Prerequisites

 - Python programming
-- have somes files html in local with somes similiraties (generated from somes templates)
+- have somes files html in local with somes similarities (generated from somes templates)

 Also you can directly create an websites crawler if you have identify some target that use templates on they websites.